 Regional Context of Western Power Supply Crisis

 Although the focus of the Staff Report is the California-specific market, it is critical that any changes undertaken by the Commission recognize the overarching conditions seen in the broader Western interconnection of which California is one larger part.
+There are three areas of concern that IEP would like to highlight in this regard.

+Regional Supply

 Because supplies of power are projected to be extremely energy limited because of the drought facing much of the West, any rule changes particular to California must not impeded or interfere with existing commercial arrangements, particularly including the longer-term contracts negotiated by the California Department of Water Resource (“CDWR”), the California IOUs or other load-serving entities (“LSEs”) in the West.
 The Staff Report’s recommendations reflect this very concern, and it avoids elevating commercial and regulatory uncertainty that would accompany any disruption or interference with commercial arrangements when it states:

 These [longer-range] solutions will be needed to address key aspects of market development that cannot be treated solely through real-time mitigation.
 In particular, wider regional solutions are needed to address the role of imports and exports between California and the rest of the West.
 Also, the real-time ISO market is only one part of a larger dynamic market that includes bi-lateral trades and active forward markets.
 Absent the development of a western RTO, problems raised by imports will remain largely insoluble, and the development of viable forward markets will subject to continuing uncertainty.
 While these problems are not addressed in the is proposal, all monitoring and mitigation considered for the California market must avoid inhibiting these key longer-term developments.
 (Staff Report, page 24, emphasis added.)